CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_oop.md

 ### Java

 #### What is autoboxing and unboxing?
+Autoboxing is the automatic conversion that the Java compiler makes between the primitive types and their corresponding object wrapper classes.
+For example, converting an int to an Integer, a double to a Double, and so on.
+If the conversion goes the other way, this is called unboxing.
+Converting a primitive value (an int, for example) into an object of the corresponding wrapper class (Integer) is called autoboxing.
+Autoboxing and unboxing lets developers write cleaner code, making it easier to read.

 #### If you have a variable, that shall store a positive whole number between 0 and 200, what primitive type would you use to store it?
 short (-32768 to 32767)